9/11 attacks: Chicago area ceremonies mark 19th anniversary of September 11th attacks

 In Batavia, the Overseas Veterans of Foreign Wars Post 1197 and Auxiliary will host a Patriot Day tribute starting at 5 p.m. at 645 S. River Rd.

-In Glendale Heights, the village will host a silent parade of first responder vehicles and a candlelight service at 7:15 p.m. at the flagpole at Camera Park, 101 E. Fullerton Ave.
+In Glendale Heights, the village hosted a silent parade of first responder vehicles and a candlelight service.

+Clutching candles and bowing in prayer can bring a sense of calm to a day remembered for it s chaos and confusion.